 3. Be a Go-Getter.

-Doubt and indecisiveness are major red flags for investors.
+According to companies like SoFi, doubt and indecisiveness are major red flags for investors.
 As a business owner/founder, you should be able to step up, make good decisions quickly, and see them through.

 4. Know Who You’re Up Against.